salmallick/salmallick/README.md

 - :telescope: I’m working as a Software Development Intern and contributing to maintaining and developing IOS applications.

-- :seedling: Exploring Frotend and Backend work using C++ and Python.
+- :seedling: Exploring Frontend and Backend work using C++ and Python.

 - :zap: In my free time, I like to play soccer ⚽, basketball 🏀, and listening to music 🎵.